 Heather Loomes has been Executive Producer at Network Ten News Melbourne since August 2018.
 A journalist with more than three decades experience in television news and current affairs, she began as a reporter at GMV-6 Shepparton in 1981.
 She later moved to Adelaide reporting and producing for State Affair at the Seven Network before becoming bureau chief for the Hinch program.
 In 1989, Heather transferred to Hinch in Melbourne before going on to become Senior Line-up Producer for Seven News.
 After 13 years at Seven, Heather joined Network Ten in 2001, working in Melbourne and Brisbane as Senior News Producer, National Environment Producer and Supervising Producer at the London Olympics.
 She has also has freelanced as a producer/reporter for The Project.

-Pat is a Director of leading strategic communication firm, Six O'Clock Advisory.
+Patrick O'Beirne is a Director of leading strategic communication firm, Six O'Clock Advisory.
 Over a 20-year career, Pat has held senior corporate affairs and executive positions in-house and in-agency, including at Telstra, Cricket Australia and the Dentsu Aegis Network.
-Pat joined the Board of the Melbourne Press Club in 2011, and has been a member and sponsor of the club since 2003.
+O'Beirne joined the Board of the Melbourne Press Club in 2011 and has been a member and sponsor of the club since 2003.

-Justin is one of Australia's most experienced media law practitioners.
-Justin was a Partner with Corrs Chambers Westgarth and has practised in media law and general commercial litigation for more than 10 years.
-Justin has been the principal person responsible for providing legal services to The Herald and Weekly Times Pty Ltd for many years.
-In addition, Justin has provided legal services to Channels Nine and Seven, Radio 3AW, Nationwide News, Leader Community Newspapers, the Geelong Advertiser, the Australian Broadcasting Corporation and a number of smaller or rural media clients.
-Justin is Deputy Chair of the Media and Communications Committee of the Law Council of Australia.
+Justin Quill is one of Australia's most experienced media law practitioners.
+Quill was a Partner with Corrs Chambers Westgarth and has practised in media law and general commercial litigation for more than 10 years.
+Quill has been the principal person responsible for providing legal services to The Herald and Weekly Times Pty Ltd for many years.
+In addition, Quill has provided legal services to Channels Nine and Seven, Radio 3AW, Nationwide News, Leader Community Newspapers, the Geelong Advertiser, the Australian Broadcasting Corporation and a number of smaller or rural media clients.
+Quill is Deputy Chair of the Media and Communications Committee of the Law Council of Australia.